rizkyfaza20/server-installers/README.md

 Server Service Installers
 =========================

-BASH Shell scripts for installing services on Linux server
+BASH Shell scripts for installing services on Linux server (Ubuntu, but can be ported to other Linux.)

 OUTLINE